MLR-au/node-restify-skeleton/README.md

 This will start up the API processing watching for changes in addition to watchers on spec files in the `src` and `e2e` folders; intelligently watching for changes and reloading the respective component as required.

+## Tests

+This repo comes setup with `mocha` as the test runner and `chai` for assertions.
+It also has `chakram` included for BDD style testing.